Spoilers for X-COM and XCOM (rebooted game franchise).

 This week, proving that tactical science-fiction games can do it as well as fantasy adventure games, we take a look at the rebooted XCOM franchise, which seems to have caught on to Link’s cunning plan and has recently reinvented/rebooted/re-realized its mythos for the nth time in the last seven years.

 Now, I am very fond of XCOM and, although I think that The Death of the Author is over-embraced, I am not at all against the idea of re-imagining stories.
-The problem with the world-building in the XCOM universe is that, in the “current timeline” (XCOM:EU/EW, XCOM 2) we have not yet got to the end of the first story.
-The problem with the world-building in XCOM: Chimera Squad (XC:CS) is that it wants to have its reconstituted protein cake and eat it.
+The problem with the world-building/story-telling in the XCOM universe is that, in the “current timeline” (XCOM:EU/EW, XCOM 2) we have not yet got to the end of the first story and reached a sense of creative closure.
+The problem with the world-building in XCOM: Chimera Squad (XC:CS) specifically, is that the game wants to have its reconstituted protein cake and eat it.

 Tedium from the Shallows